chinvib66/chinvib66/Readme.md

 Hello there!
 Thanks for visiting😊

 I am Chinmay Vibhute, a Pre-Final Year Undergraduate Student of Indian Institute of Technology, Kharagpur, pursuing my Dual Degree(B.Tech + M.Tech) in Mechanical Engineering.
-(I am a developer though...)
+A Developer in the works, and a DL begineer & enthusiast.

 I actively compete on [Topcoder](topcoder.com/members/chinvib66/) and started recently on Kaggle.
+I have also worked on few freelance Software Development projects with [Avenoir.ai](https://www.avenoir.ai/).

 <section id='stats'>